cosmology/springboot-dynamodb-lambda-sqs-sns-localstack/README.md

-# SNS to SQS Fan-out with FilterPolicy
+# Implementing SNS to SQS Fan-out with Filter Policies Using AWS LocalStack and ELK Stack

 This project demonstrates event message sent to SNS topic then "Fan-out" to multiple SQS Queues.
 It is fully decoupled approach with no data losss and ability to scale more SQS Queus over time.
 Built as Spring Boot multi module application, fully dockerized, running in LocalStack.